-- Incidents usually last anywhere from an hour to six hours or more.
+- incidents usually last anywhere from one hour to six hours or more.

-- AT NO TIME will volunteers be expected to enter any dangerous areas on scene.
+- AT NO TIME will volunteers be expected or allowed to enter any dangerous areas on scene.

-The Community Assistance Program will utilize CCFR department resources to provide aid in their community.
+The REHAB95 program utilizes CCFR department resources to provide this aid.
 These resources may include:

-- A marked fire department vehicle to transport supplies and personnel.
+- Marked fire department vehicles to transport supplies and personnel

-- Cambro coolers, ice, potable fresh water, hot water (coffee, hot chocolate, soup), light snacks, associated extra materials (paper towels, sweetener, creamer, stirs, cups, trash bags, etc.)
+- Cambro coolers, ice, potable fresh water, Gatorade, coffee, hot chocolate, light snacks, paper goods

 - Inclement weather clothing and items (parkas, rain coats, sunscreen, bug spray, etc.)

-Once the disaster is resolved, the volunteer staff will be expected to return the resources to storage, and restock any used supplies to be ready for the next response.
+Once the disaster is resolved, the volunteer staff are expected to return the resources to storage, and restock any used supplies to be ready for the next response.

 Your volunteering for this group is greatly appreciated by all persons involved in emergency mitigation as well as the victims.
-The intrinsic reward of handing a cold drink to a dehydrated firefighter or offering a blanket and kind word or an ear to listen to the victims cannot be measured.
+The intrinsic reward of handing a cold drink to a dehydrated firefighter or offering a blanket, kind word, or an ear to listen to the victims cannot be measured.